Pär Zetterberg: International career

 Zetterberg represented the Sweden U17 and U21 teams a total of 12 times, scoring two goals.

 He made his full international debut for Sweden on 19 May 1993 in a 1994 FIFA World Cup qualifier against Austria, replacing Johnny Ekström in the 70th minute of a 1–0 win.
 He scored his first senior goal for Sweden two weeks later on 2 June 1993 in a 1994 FIFA World Cup qualifier against Israel, scoring the third goal in 5–0 win.
 Zetterberg helped Sweden qualify for the 1994 FIFA World Cup, but missed out on the tournament because of a serious knee injury.

 He played in the qualification campaigns for UEFA Euro 1996 and the 1998 FIFA World Cup, but could not help Sweden qualify for the two tournaments despite scoring a total of three goals during the latter campaign.

 Zetterberg had a falling out with the national team manager Tommy Söderberg in 1999, and declared that he would not return to the Sweden national team until Söderberg no longer managed the team.
 He would play his last ever international game for Sweden in a 1–0 UEFA Euro 2000 qualifying win against Luxembourg at the age of 28.
 Zetterberg won a total of 30 caps during his career, scoring six goals.

 Coaching career

 On 21 March 2020, Zetterberg left RSC Anderlecht as assistant manager after a two year stint.

 Personal life

-Zetterberg suffers from diabetes type 1.
+Zetterberg has type 1 diabetes.
 He is the father of professional footballer Erik Zetterberg.